klarm/KMCard/README.md

 # Introduction
 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
 It supports building reusable UI components by writing XML layouts and supports flexible combinations between UI components.
-It also supports various forms of embedding in your existing implementation.
-See the **Demos**  for more detail.
+There are various forms of embedding RVCard in your existing implementation.
+See the **Demo** and **How to Start** for more detail.

 # Main Features
-- Supports the description of UI components by writing XML layouts, supporting standard flex layout.
+- Supports the description of UI components by writing XML layouts with standard flex syntax.
 - layout and combine UI components asynchronously，high-performance.
-- Supports custom tags and attributes in XML layout.
+- Supports custom tags and attributes in XML layouts.
-- Supports adaptation protocol standard data structure and structured non-standard data.
+- Supports adaptation protocol-standard data structure and structured non-standard data.

 # Demo